Disability Discrimination Attorneys in Burbank

 I feel like my employer is treating me differently and discriminating against me because I have a disability.
 Do I have rights?

 Yes.
-A federal law titled Americans with Disabilities Act protects qualified employees who have disabilities and prohibits covered employers from discriminating against or treating their employees differently due to their disabilities.
+A federal law titled the Americans with Disabilities Act protects qualified employees who have disabilities and prohibits covered employers from discriminating against or treating their employees differently due to their disabilities.
 Additionally, in California, employees have even greater rights and protections because of a California law titled the Fair Employment and Housing Act.
 The protections offered by the Fair Employment and Housing Act are independent of those provided by the Americans with Disabilities Act.
 The Fair Employment and Housing Act applies to smaller employers and applies even to temporary physical or mental conditions.

 What disabilities qualify for protection?